jdbrunner/model_comparisons/README.md

 This Repository:

-This repository contains a number of scripts and functions used to assess modeling strategies. \n estimate_parameters.py: Estimates model parameters from growth data.\n load_gore_results.py: load the results from growth experiments published in Friedman et al lv_pair_trio_functs.py: Contains most of the functions used, including to simulate deterministic and stochastic Lotka-Volterra, as well as to search for parameters. met_mediated_fitting.py: build a metabolite mediated model that matches growth experiment outcomes. non_add.py: Statistical arguments that community effects on growth rate are not pairwise additive. search_for_parameters.py: Carry out "full experiment" and "pair experiment". stochastic_model_analysis.py: Create realizations and run monte-carlo experiment on stochastic Lotka-Volterra.
+This repository contains a number of scripts and functions used to assess modeling strategies.

+estimate_parameters.py: Estimates model parameters from growth data.

+load_gore_results.py: load the results from growth experiments published in Friedman et al

+lv_pair_trio_functs.py: Contains most of the functions used, including to simulate deterministic and stochastic Lotka-Volterra, as well as to search for parameters.

+met_mediated_fitting.py: build a metabolite mediated model that matches growth experiment outcomes.

+non_add.py: Statistical arguments that community effects on growth rate are not pairwise additive.

+search_for_parameters.py: Carry out "full experiment" and "pair experiment".

+stochastic_model_analysis.py: Create realizations and run monte-carlo experiment on stochastic Lotka-Volterra.